 User Action 15 Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal load, larks, te to: Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 х , download, upload, ,, material, remarks, contain or relate to: Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х hall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 x sit Internet sites, make, post, sfer, communicate or pass on proposals or comments that Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х ernet s mmur ials or Pornography Х sit Inte fer, co propos Promotion of any kind of discrimination Х Jsers s threatening behaviour, including promotion of physical violence or mental harm Х Promotion of extremism or terrorism Х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute х Using school s Using school systems to run a private business Х , applications, websites or other mechanisms that bypass the filtering or other aployed by the school х Infringing cop Infringing copyright Х Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) х Creating or propagating computer viruses or other harmful files Х Unfair usage ( downloading / uploading large files that hinders others in their use of the internet) Х
+Contrary to The Protection of Children Act 1978 х , download, upload, ,, material, remarks, contain or relate to: Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х triangle otherwise of an obscene character) Contrary to the Criminal Justice and Imm Act 2008 Act 2008 Criminally racist material in UK - to stir up religious hatred (or hatred on the of sexual orientation) - contrary to the Public Order Act 1986 Pornography Promotion of any kind of discrimination Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 x Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х Pornography Х Promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х Promotion of extremism or terrorism Х Users Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute х Using school s ystems to run a private business Х , applications, websites or other mechanisms that bypass the filtering or other aployed by the school х Infringing cop Infringing copyright Х ublicising confidential or proprietary information (eg financial / personal atabases, computer / network access codes and passwords) х Creating or pr opagating computer viruses or other harmful files Х Unfair usage ( downloading / uploading large files that hinders others in their use of the internet) Х

-On-line gaming (educational)
+On-line gaming (educational) x

-On-line gaming (non-educational)
+On-line gaming (non-educational) x

-On-line gambling х
+On-line gambling x

-On-line shopping / commerce x
+On-line shopping / commerce

-File sharing х
+File sharing

 Use of social media x

-Use of messaging apps х
+Use of messaging apps

 Use of video broadcasting e.g. Youtube x